AHApiko/Simple-HR-chatbot-using-Langchain/README.md

 *** Don't use this chatbot as your legal advisor, always check with your HRBP or your lawyer.
 As I said, I'm a begginer so this chatbot can make mistakes.***

 I have years of experience in HR, and I'm passionate about the data.
-I decided to combine my work and my passion to build something cool and useful, something that makes my everyday working life easier.
+I decided to combine my work and my passion to build something cool and useful, something that makes my everyday working life easier and that let's me practice and learn.

 ## Features
 Upload and search HR documents.
 In this case, "Estatuto de los trabajadores" (labour law), "Convenio de la publicidad" (Adevrtising collective agreement).